AakLak/RSBotSpot/content/post/bot-oldschool-runescape-with-tribot.md

 <br>
 They best way to start would be with either VIP Trial or regular VIP.

-## Buy VIP Subscription
+## How to Buy VIP Subscription
 Once you have credits, you can <a href="https://tribot.org/repository/user_panel/vip" target="_blank">purchase TRiBot VIP</a>.

 With VIP, you can run unlimited instances of all VIP scripts!

 ## How to Select a TRiBot Script
-Start by searching the <a href="https://tribot.org/repository" target="_blank">TRiBot Repository</a> and filtering for the type of script you want.
-Filter by category and pick 'Free' (meaning free for VIP users) as price.
+Open the <a href="https://tribot.org/repository" target="_blank">TRiBot Repository</a> filter by category, and pick 'Free' (meaning free for VIP users) as price.

 Here's my search for a woodcutting script:
 <div class="caption">
   <img class="lazy" data-src="/img/tribot-repository-search.png" alt="Download JDK8 for Runescape"/>
   <p class="caption-text">TRiBot Woodcutting Script Search</p>